b-fg/b-fg/README.md

 ### Hello!

-I am Bernat Font, Assistant Professor in Data-Informed Computational Fluid Dynamics (CFD) at TU Delft 🌀
+I am Bernat Font (he/his), Assistant Professor in Data-Informed Computational Fluid Dynamics (CFD) at TU Delft 🌀

 My research is focused in the exploitation of data to improve current CFD methodologies.
 Briefly:
 - Acceleration of scale-resolving simulations using generative methods